About the NRO NC

 The NRO NC also performs the role of the ICANN Address Supporting Organization (ASO) Address Council (AC).
 This includes:

-- Defining procedures for selection of individuals to serve on other ICANN bodies
+- Defining procedures for selection of individuals to serve on other ICANN bodies, particularly the ICANN Board of Directors

 - Advising the ICANN Board on number resource allocation policy in conjunction with the RIRs